 NORDIC SKIING – one of the best winter sports for active people in Saskatoon!

 We recommend that you always ski with a buddy since some trails are very remote.
-There are two warm-up huts and we usually start a cozy fire in one of them for skiers to come and go, eat lunch and socialize.
 There are maps posted at each junction and individual maps for your pocket are available in the huts.
-Skiers gather at the hut again to be ready to head back to the city around 3:00PM.
-Bring your lunch and $10 per person to chip in for gas.
+Skiers gather at the noth parking lot again to be ready to head back to the city around 3:00PM.
+Bring your lunch and plenty of water.
+Please bring your own hand sanitizer for when using the biffies.
 A cell phone is a good idea for safety.
 There is good cell coverage throughout the trail system.

 Members are welcome to bring guests.
-The guest is required to sign a waiver.
 All skiers are encouraged to join SNSC.

 Members may also organize ski tours to Eb's Trails on others days of the week; daily or weekend tours to other locations; or shared trips to loppets in the province.
-The mechanism for organizing and communicating these ski tours is through SNSC's Yahoo Touring Group (see further information below) which is open to members of the Club.
+The mechanism for organizing and communicating these ski tours is through Google.IO.
+To join, click on the wee blue envelop icon in the bottom right below.

 The Saskatoon Nordic Ski Club (SNSC) offers scenic day hikes on Sundays every spring and fall.
 Each hike is about 10 to 14km or approximately 4 to 5 hours hike through Saskatchewan wilderness regions, with participants hiking as a group across rolling terrain.
 There is always a rest stop for lunch along the trail, and for spring hikes the group sometimes goes for a hot meal in a nearby town.
 Most fall hikes are followed with hearty fall suppers hosted by a nearby Saskatchewan community.